 This strategy sits within the strategic hierarchy of the Community, Corporate and Cultural Strategies and aims to embrace outstanding creativity to maximize the social and economic contribution to the community.

-Objectives, Targets & Indicators To support creative projects which enhance the built and natural environment and develop the social and economic life of the community through the contribution of the creative industry.
+Objectives, To support creative projects which enhance the built and natural environment and develop the social and Targets & economic life of the community through the contribution of the creative industry.
+Indicators

-Winchester City Council Cultural Strategy 2002

-The strategy sets priorities for time and funding to improve opportunities and quality to ensure the areas resources are widely used.
-The aim is to make Winchester a better and more enjoyable place to live and visit in the context of strong communities, health, environmental sustainability, social inclusion and economy.

-Ensure leisure and cultural opportunities are given high priority in planning and decision making.
-Objectives, Provide more activities for younger people and those who have retired.
-Targets & Ensure sustainable and well located supply of facilities and services.
-Indicators Develop a sense of community and quality of life.
+Winchester City Council Cultural Strategy 2002 The aim is to ma s priorities for time and funding to improve opportunities and quality to ensure the areas resources are widely used.
+The Winchester a better and more enjoyable place to live and visit in the context of strong communities, health, Sustainability, social inclusion and economy.
+Objectives, Targets & Indicators Ensure leisure and cultural opportunities are given high priority in planning and decision making.
+Provide more activities for younger people and those who have retired.
+Ensure sustainable and well located supply of facilities and services.
+Develop a sense of community and quality of life.
 Making the most of the economic and social benefits of Winchester's cultural heritage to the economy